apache/flink/docs/dev/connectors/kafka.md

   for more explanation.
 </div>

-#### Kafka 0.11
+#### Kafka 0.11 and newer

-With Flink's checkpointing enabled, the `FlinkKafkaProducer011` can provide exactly-once delivery guarantees.
+With Flink's checkpointing enabled, the `FlinkKafkaProducer011` (for modern Kafka connector, it is `FlinkKafkaProducer`.) can provide exactly-once delivery guarantees.

-Besides enabling Flink's checkpointing, you can also choose three different modes of operating chosen by passing appropriate `semantic` parameter to the `FlinkKafkaProducer011`:
+Besides enabling Flink's checkpointing, you can also choose three different modes of operating chosen by passing appropriate `semantic` parameter to the `FlinkKafkaProducer011` (for modern Kafka connector, it is `FlinkKafkaProducer`.):

  * `Semantic.NONE`: Flink will not guarantee anything.
 Produced records can be lost or they can be duplicated.